nagyrajmund/gesturebot/gesticulator/README.md

-This folder contains a slightly modified version of a gesture generation model called Gesticulator.
-For details, please visit the official github repo at [https://github.com/Svito-zar/gesticulator](https://github.com/Svito-zar/gesticulator).
+- This folder contains a slightly modified version of a gesture generation model called Gesticulator.
+- Please visit the [interface](gesticulator/interface/) folder to see how the model is integrated to the framework.
+- For further details about Gesticulator, please visit the official github repo at [https://github.com/Svito-zar/gesticulator](https://github.com/Svito-zar/gesticulator).